 Start your author study by reading a short biography of Dr. Seuss and choosing some of his books to read.
-Then use the activities and lessons below to have fun with Seuss's unique characters, imaginative tales, and rhythmic language.
+Then use the activities and lessons in this collection to have fun teaching with Dr. Seuss's unique characters, imaginative tales, and rhythmic language.
 Extend the lessons by directing students to the Suessville website.

 For more lesson ideas, see Teaching with Favorite Dr. Seuss Books published by Scholastic Professional Books.

 Activities designed to help celebrate Dr. Seuss Day on March 2nd.
 Four classic Seuss tales are outlined, along with activities for each story.

 Green eggs, comfy pajamas, Cat in the Hat hats, and other imaginative activities to help you celebrate Dr. Seuss's birthday